Blue-fronted Lancebill

 Doryfera johannae

-A gem of the humid mountain forests, the Blue-fronted Lancebill is a master of precision.
-With an impossibly long bill and a crown of violet-blue, it is one of the most specialized and striking hummingbirds in South America.
+A hidden gem of the Andean foothills, the Blue-fronted Lancebill is a master of precision.
+With its extraordinary needle-like bill and a crown of shimmering violet-blue, this specialist hummingbird brings a touch of magic to the humid forests of South America.

 Quick Identification